josef-butler/commander/README.md

 ### Get a single command
 #### Request
 `GET /api/commands/{id}`

-* Returns a single command when given its id.
+#### Response
+* 200 for a successful response
 * If there is no command with the specified Id, a `404 Not Found` will be returned.

-#### Response
 ```json
 {
     "id": 1,